 Trophy hunting is not the solution to Africa’s wildlife conservation challenges.

 Trophy hunting is having a negative impact on wildlife through the loss of significant numbers of healthy individuals that are key to the survival of rapidly declining populations.
 Unsustainable rates of trophy hunting have caused some populations of Africa’s big cats to decline, while hunting and poaching is outpacing the rate of reproduction of elephants.
 Trophy hunting is cruel, immoral, archaic and unjustifiable, and can act as a cover for illegal poaching.

 And naturally – as the letter does acknowledge – campaign groups, like the Campaign to Ban Trophy Hunting (CBTH), argue against the practice.
-This is due, in part, to its effect on wildlife populations.
+This is due, in part, to its assessment of the effect of trophy hunting on wildlife populations.

 Most people are surely willing to have real discussions about how to protect the world’s remaining wildlife.
-Arguably, a conversation about how scientists can apply their skills to finding solutions for wildlife depletion that doesn’t involve killing, protects habitats, and benefits local communities would be most welcome of all.
+And, indeed, the letter’s authors themselves put conservation front and centre in their call for caution on trophy hunting bans.
+Arguably though, a conversation about how scientists can apply their skills to finding solutions for wildlife depletion that doesn’t involve killing, protects habitats, and benefits local communities would be most welcome of all.

 Featured image via YouTube – Humane Society of the United States